-Maybe you’ve searched online for, “How can I prevent getting fibroids,” or “do natural remedies and cures actually work for fibroids?”.
-If so, this is the blog article for you!
+Maybe you’ve searched online for, “Are fibroids preventable,” or “do natural remedies and cures actually work for fibroids?”
+If so, we may be able to help you at USA Fibroid Centers.
 Many of our patients come to us asking questions on whether or not you can actually prevent uterine fibroids or if adopting a healthier lifestyle can delay their development.

 Despite their prevalence, fibroids are a condition most women continue to be unaware of — from symptoms to potential treatments.
 Around 52% of women continue to think they are not at risk of developing uterine fibroids, despite how common they are.
 Shockingly, many people continue to have trouble finding clear answers on the causes and risk factors of fibroids.
 Our main focus to raise awareness that heavy, long periods are not normal and should not negatively impact your quality of life.